 Students may appeal the determination made, the sanction, or both.
-The appeal should be made in writing and sent to the campus dean within 10 days of the determination being sent.
+The appeal should be made in writing and sent to the vice provost of student affairs within 10 days of the determination being sent.
 The grounds for an appeal are that new information not previously available should be taken into consideration, that there were procedural irregularities in the process that significantly affected the determination, or that the sanction imposed is not appropriate for the violation.
 The appeal should clearly set forth the basis of the appeal and explain the students’ position on the appeal.
 If there is any supporting documentation, it should be supplied.
-The campus dean will review all appeals with the senior dean, student affairs, a student services administrative officer, and may include a panel of at least two campus deans when necessary.
-The senior dean, student affairs, and/or panel will review the record and any materials submitted to make a decision regarding the appeal.
-They may decide to meet with students, but a meeting is not required.
-The decision on appeal may be to uphold, in whole or in part, the determination of a violation, to sustain or modify, in whole or in part, the sanction applied, or to return the matter to the campus dean for further review.
-The decision of the senior dean, student affairs, and/or panel is final.
+The vice provost of student affairs will review all appeals and any materials submitted with the director of student affairs and any relevant staff or faculty.
+While the vice provost may elect to meet with students, a meeting is not required.
+The outcome of the appeal may be to (a) uphold, in whole or in part, the determination of a violation, (b) to sustain or modify, in whole or in part, the sanction applied, or (c) to return the matter to the director of student affairs for further review.
+The decision of the vice provost of student affairs is final.